If you don’t find your answer here, please send an email to email@example.com for more information

 What should I expect on my first day of class?

-Doors will open 5 minutes prior to your class start time.
-Parents are expected to walk their student to the classroom.
+Parents can begin dropping of their student 5 minutes prior to your class start time.
+Parents are expected to walk their student to the picnic table area for check-in.
 When checking in, you will have a chance to review your child’s roster information and add any additional people for pickup.
 All adults are required to show an ID to sign out their student, every day of class, so please have your ID ready to show a staff member when you arrive.

 You will receive a Welcome email at least a week before class starts which will give you more information about your specific class.